krish-59/TunnelForge/Implementation-plan.md

   * Use a testing framework like **Jest** for JavaScript/TypeScript on the backend.

-  * If possible, mock the networking: e.g., simulate a fake client connection to ensure the server’s request routing logic calls the right functions.
+  * If possible, mock the networking: e.g., simulate a fake client connection to ensure the server's request routing logic calls the right functions.

 * **Write Integration Tests (Backend):** Test end-to-end tunnel flow in a controlled environment:

-  * Launch a test HTTP server (serving dummy content) on a local port (simulate the user’s local service).
+  * Launch a test HTTP server (serving dummy content) on a local port (simulate the user's local service).

   * Programmatically start the tunnel server (perhaps in a child process or in-memory if the design allows).

   * Run the tunnel client (maybe as a function if exported, or also as a subprocess) pointing to the dummy local server.

-  * Use a library like **supertest** or **axios** to send an HTTP request to the tunnel’s public URL (could be `http://localhost:<port>/<id>/...` in test).
+  * Use a library like **supertest** or **axios** to send an HTTP request to the tunnel's public URL (could be `http://localhost:<port>/<id>/...` in test).

-  * Verify that the response matches the dummy server’s response, indicating the tunnel worked correctly.
+  * Verify that the response matches the dummy server's response, indicating the tunnel worked correctly.

   * Also verify the rate limiting: e.g., send more than allowed requests in a short time and expect a 429 Too Many Requests response for the excess ones.

-* **Test React Components:** Use **React Testing Library** and Jest to test the dashboard’s components in isolation:
+* **Test React Components:** Use **React Testing Library** and Jest to test the dashboard's components in isolation:

   * Mock the fetch API to simulate `/api/tunnels` responses and ensure the UI renders the tunnel list correctly.